linguisticmind/search-in-subs/README.md

        At least one search term  must  be  specified  to  run  a  search  (see -t, --search-term).
-If no <file|dir> argument is given, a glob pattern set with the -g, --default-glob option is used to match subtitle files.
+If no <file|dir> argument is given, a glob pattern set with the conf_default_glob option is used to match subtitle  files.
        If  a  <file|dir>  argument  is a directory, files matching the default glob pattern in that directory are added to the search.

-       The built-in value of -g, --default-glob is '*.srt', which matches  all files  with the '.srt' extension in the current working directory.
-That value can be changed to any other glob  pattern  in  the  configuration file (see FILES below).
+       The default value of conf_default_glob is '*.srt',  which  matches  all files  with the '.srt' extension in the current working directory.
+That value can be changed to any other glob  pattern  in  the  configuration file (see CONFIGURATION and FILES below).

-       Shell  options  'nullglob', 'extglob' and 'globstar' are enabled inter‐ nally in search-in-subs, so shell globbing can be used to its full  ca‐ pacity  when  setting  -g, --default-glob.
-For  example,  to match all '.srt' files in the current working  directory  recursively,  including all   of  its  subdirectories,  one  could  set  -g, --default-glob  to '**/*.srt'.
+       Shell  options  'nullglob', 'extglob' and 'globstar' are enabled inter‐ nally in search-in-subs, so shell globbing can be used to its full  ca‐ pacity when setting conf_default_glob.
+For example, to match all '.srt' files in the current working directory recursively,  including  all  of its subdirectories, one could set conf_default_glob to '**/*.srt'.

        search-in-subs can also gather statistics on searches that it runs.
 Try running a search with the -s, --stats option set.
 For more information, see STATISTICS below.

    mpv EDL generation
        search-in-subs  can  generate  EDL  files  for mpv player, and play the search results using it.
 To use this  functionality,  mpv,  ffmpeg  and lua (v5.4) must be installed and available on system's PATH.

        In order to generate the EDL files, a video or audio file must exist in the same directory as the subtitle file(s) on which the search is  per‐ formed.
 The video or audio file must have the same name as the subtitle file, minus the '.srt' extension and potentially a secondary  extension containing a language code, e.g. '.en.srt'.
+Custom secondary extensions may be added with conf_srt_secondary_ext or set temporarily on the com‐ mand  line  with  --edl-play-srt-secondary-ext.
 If both video and audio files are found, video files take precedence.
 If multiple video or  au‐ dio files are found, the first one will be chosen for use in the gener‐ ated EDL files.